Risk Reduction Order

-A Shelter-In-Place Order is in place for Marin County until further notice.
+A Risk Reduction Order is in place for Marin County until further notice.

-What this means is that we all still need to practice caution in deciding when to leave our homes and for what purpose.
+One thing that has not changed is the need to practice caution in deciding when to leave our homes and for what purpose.
 The virus is still present in our community, and even people without symptoms can have COVID-19 and give it to others.
 It’s important to help protect the people we live, work, and interact with so they don’t get the virus.
 For adults over 65 and people with certain health conditions, being exposed to COVID-19 could be deadly.
 We must all continue to practice social distancing, wear facial coverings, and wash our hands frequently.

 To help you understand the restrictions of the order, please review the resources provided below: